djzts/HQCMCBD-API/README.md

 ## Usage

 A good example notebooks for a jump start is `Example.ipynb`.
-The following illustrates the basic building blocks of QHDOPT and their functionalities briefly.
+The following illustrates the basic building blocks of HQCMBD and their functionalities briefly.

 In `.py` Import HQCMCBD by running